 It seems that Google's apparent decision to make a 6-inch Nexus phone has upset many of you.
 Don't worry, though.
 There is a solution, and as with most things in life, it comes courtesy of Japan.
 It's a giant thumb that attaches to your regular thumb.
 Seriously, the Japanese must be years ahead of us.

 Tucked into the end of an otherwise unremarkable promo video for the G3 Beat is a fleeting glance of a new, unannounced variant of LG's latest flagship device.
 The phone is unapologetically labeled the G3 Stylus.
 It looks identical to the G3 save for a slightly larger screen and, well, a stylus.
-This is the first we've heard of this particular phone, though it's hardly a surprising addition to the lineup.

 The title says it all here.
 GMD Air Command installs a shortcut on your Galaxy Note 3, 10.1 2014, or other compatible devices that can open Samsung's Air Command menu without you having to pull out the S pen.
 This is especially useful considering that some functionality, such as opening up a floating window, really doesn't need a stylus.

 The previous apps from Vision Objects have been a little magical – they had better handwriting recognition than a lot of expensive desktop software suites.
 MyScript Stylus brings that handwriting recognition to all apps by replacing the keyboard on your phone or tablet.

 MyScript Stylus gives you a small writing space where the keyboard usually is.